Q: What is Seton House?

 A: You are not excluded from our program.
 Like anyone else, you are subject to completing an application and being interviewed by our case manager.
 You should secure other housing upon release from your treatment program.

 Q: How does your waiting list work?

 A: Our waiting list is not the type that requires you to work your way to the top.
-We have 30 individual apartments and each accommodates a different-sized family.
+We have 22 individual apartments and each accommodates a different-sized family.
 When an apartment becomes available, we determine which families on the waiting list are of the appropriate size for that particular apartment.
 We also look at how often you have checked in on the waiting list as well as your current living situation.
-A family living in their car or in a shelter would have higher priority than a family living with friends or relatives.
+A family living in their car or in a shelter will have higher priority than a family living with friends or relatives.